-With a total surface area of 10,169 square miles, it is not one of the largest countries in the world.
+A landlocked country, its neighbours are Uganda to the north, Tanzania to the east, Burundi to the south, and, to the west, the Democratic Republic of the Congo.
+With a total surface area of 26,338 square kilometres, it is not one of the largest countries in the world.
 However, Rwanda may be small in size, but it is a huge hit for mountain gorillas!
 The main area we sell within the country is Volcanoes National Park, in the north-west.

 The history of Rwanda starts a short time following the Ice Age.
 The archaeological evidence reveals small populations of hunter–gatherers during the Stone Age and much larger groups of settlers during the early Iron Age.
 These people are the ancestors of today’s Twa, aboriginal pygmies who live in parts of Rwanda, Burundi, Uganda, and the Congo forest, and who are skilled potters.
 Other early inhabitants were the Hutu and the Tutsi clans.